osmocom/osmo-ttcn3-hacks/_testenv/README.md

   depending on when the script runs.
 The script will not run on crash if podman is used, as the container gets shutdown beforehand.

+* `ebpf=`: set to `yes` to mount `/sys/fs/bpf` on the host.
+If running with `--podman`, mount it there as well and make related capabilities available.
+  This is required for eUPF.

 #### Component section

 * `program=`: executable for starting a test component, may contain arguments.